kelayamatoz/Digital-Systems-Design-Lab/lab3.md

 Now we can traverse the score matrix, starting from the bottom right.
 We will use a FIFO to store the aligned result, and a finite state machine (FSM) to handle the back trace and complete when the FIFOs are filled.
 The state in the FSM starts at 0, which we use for the state to trace back through the matrix.
 When we either hit the top edge or the left edge of the score matrix, we jump to state 1 which is used to pad both of the FIFOs until they fill up.
 Once the FSM detects that they are full, it exits and the results are stored to DRAM.
 The branch conditions can be implemented using the if/else if/else statements.

 #### Your Turn:
 Write the code that can traceback from the bottom-right to the top-left of the score matrix.
 You can add your implementation in Lab3Part2NW.
-Report on the resource utilization and cycle counts of your NW implementation.
+Report the resource utilization and cycle counts of your NW implementation.

 To test your implementation, you can use the following two sequences as test arguments:
 ```bash